Intel CEO Gelsinger retires; Zinsner and Johnston Holthaus named interim co-CEOs

 AP Business Writer

-Intel CEO CEO Pat Gelsinger has retired, with David Zinsner and Michelle Johnston Holthaus named as interim Co-CEOs.
+Two company executives, David Zinsner and Michelle Johnston Holthaus, will act as interim co-CEOs while the company searches for a replacement for Gelsinger, who also stepped down from the company’s board.

+The departure of Gelsinger, whose career spanned more than 40 years, underscores the turmoil at Intel.
+The company was once a dominant force in the semiconductor industry but has been eclipsed by rival Nvidia, which has cornered the market for chips that run artificial intelligence systems.

-Gelsinger, whose career has spanned more than 40 years, also stepped down from the company’s board.
-He started at Intel in 1979 at Intel and was its first chief technology officer.
-He returned to Intel as chief executive in 2021.
+Gelsinger started at Intel in 1979 and was its first chief technology officer.
+He returned to the company as chief executive in 2021.

-Intel said Monday that it will conduct a search for a new CEO.
+Gelsinger said his exit was “bittersweet as this company has been my life for the bulk of my working career,” he said in a statement.
+“I can look back with pride at all that we have accomplished together.
+It has been a challenging year for all of us as we have made tough but necessary decisions to position Intel for the current market dynamics.”

 Zinsner is executive vice president and chief financial officer at Intel.
-Holthaus was appointed to the newly created position of CEO of Intel Products, which includes the client computing group, data center and AI group and etwork and Edge Group.
+Holthaus was appointed to the newly created position of CEO of Intel Products, which includes the client computing, data center and AI groups.

 Frank Yeary, independent chair of Intel’s board, will become interim executive chair.